Waiting Lists, Lettings and Mutual Exchanges

 We are pleased to announce that our Mutual Exchange process reopened on 1st July.

 Supporting Social Distancing

-Following government guidelines, we are working towards having videos of the homes available for applicants to view, which will keep contact and travel to a minimum.
-We will send tenancy agreements and other documents electronically where we can and will discuss this over the telephone.
-Please note, accompanied viewings will only be carried out on rare occasions.
+Following government guidelines, we are working towards having videos of the homes available for applicants to view.
+This will keep contact and travel to a minimum.
+We will send tenancy agreements and other documents electronically where we can, and will discuss this over the telephone.

 Finding A Home

 How you apply for our general needs rented housing will depend on your circumstances and the type of home you are looking for.
 We have a contract with the Local Authorities (Councils) called ‘nomination agreements’.
 This means we have to allocate a percentage of our empty homes to people from their waiting lists.
 You will need to contact your local council's housing department and complete one of their application forms to be nominated by them for one of our properties.
 The council will explain how their housing register and nominations system operates, as these are all different.

 Most councils operate a choice based lettings scheme.
 Once you have been accepted onto their housing register, you will be advised which property types you can bid on.
 You can then bid for these types of homes being advertised.
 The bidder with the highest priority under their scheme will be nominated to us.

 We allocate our general needs rented homes from the following sources: